ajayvasudev/VioplotX/README.md

 ---

-*Developed for proteomics and omic data analysis.
+*Developed for omic data analysis.
 If you use VioPlotX in your research, consider starring the repository.*